-3.8 Exceptional transport and dangerous goods
+4.3.8 Exceptional transport and dangerous goods

-3.8.1 Exceptional transport
+4.3.8.1 Exceptional transport

 PaPs and RC do not include the possibility to manage exceptional consignments (e.g. out-of-gauge loads).
-The parameters of the PaPs and RC offered have to be respected, including the published combined traffic profiles.
+The parameters of the PaPs and RC offered have to be respected, including the published combined transport profiles.

-Requests for exceptional consignments are forwarded by the C-OSS directly to the IMs concerned for further treatment.
+Requests for exceptional consignments are forwarded by the C-OSS directly to the IMs/ABs concerned for further treatment.

-3.8.2 Dangerous goods
+4.3.8.2 Dangerous goods